 Al Bsharah is currently the VP of Data at Seismic Software, as well as a Graduate of the San Diego Founder Institute.

-In "Co-Founders, It's Time to Split that Equity", Al provides advice and a helpful spreadsheet tool to alleviate the potentially uncomfortable process of detemining each cofounder's equity stake.
+In "Co-Founders, It's Time to Split that Equity", Al provides advice as well as a helpful spreadsheet tool to alleviate the potentially uncomfortable process of detemining each co-founder's equity stake.

 It’s a very fair question to ask.
-Bryan and I asked the same question of ourselves when we started Embarke 3 years ago.
+My own co-founder Bryan and I asked the same question of ourselves when we launched our startup Embarke.
 Bryan and I had only known each other for a couple months, yet it was important to both of us to have an open and honest partnership from day one.
 We also knew the importance of figuring this stuff out early, while we could still look at it objectively.

 The purpose of this post is to not just share with you what we did and the process we went through, but to also give you the tool we built to help us along the way.